gcla/termshark/docs/FAQ.md

 ```
 then parsing the output into a nested collection of Go maps, and serializing it to ```$XDG_CONFIG_CACHE/tsharkfields.gob.gz```.

+## What is the oldest supported version of tshark?

+As much as possible, I want termshark to work "right out of the box", and to me that meant not requiring the user to have to update tshark.
+On Linux I have successfully tested termshark with tshark versions back to git tag v1.11.0; but v1.10.0 failed to display the hex view.
+I didn't debug further.
+So v1.11.0 is the oldest supported version of tshark.
+Wireshark v1.11.0 was released in October 2013.

 ## What's next?

 There are many obvious ways to extend termshark, just based on the long list of tshark capabilities.
 I'd like to be able to: